qhandyy/Bot563_Project_Version1/notebook-log.md

 >conda update --all

 I gave up on conda for now, and dowloaded a linux shell for windows.
-    through this I was able to easily install clustalo using
+    Through this I was able to easily install clustalo using

  ## Alignment and R ##